sa1am8/tt_Quintagroup/README.md

 ***

+Using Python 3.7

-In this solution I used FOP principles.
+In this solution used FOP principles.
 Used requests library to use API methods.
-In additional.py I created a few get_links() functions, to order separate from main.py all strings written by API.
+In utils.py created a few get_links() functions, to order separate from main.py all strings written by API.
 Also here determinated global variables.

 Main.py starts by getting information about every workspace (by provided api_key).